Ten Questions for Selecting the Right Print Consolidation Software

 8. What sort of high availability support is offered?

 Failover scenarios and clustering are two key areas to explore.
 Does the solution support Microsoft failover cluster?
 Does it use DNS failover?
 Is it accomplished via a mirror database?
 Is it cluster aware?
+Can it handle application server failover?
 This is a highly technical conversation, but one that should take place in the initial stages while you are investigating your selected solutions.
 There are a number of options and ways to ensure high availability, but this is the one thing you want to get absolutely right from the start.

 9. What kind of track record does this solution have?